Meet Michael Crotty

 Dance and World Cultures

 Michael Crotty's research falls into the often intersecting categories of creative, scholarly and pedagogical work.
 His creative work involves the integration of classical and contemporary dance forms devised in the realm of dance theater.
-Crotty's scholarly research utilizes queer theory as a lens to illuminate 18th century literary romanticism.
+Most recently, Crotty's scholarly research explores pedagogical methods in the liberal arts.

-His pedagogical research is cross-disciplinary, as Crotty seeks to provide educators in higher education with tools to use the body as a conduit for retention and understanding within the classroom.
+His pedagogical research is cross-disciplinary, as Crotty seeks to provide educators in higher education with tools to use the body as a conduit for retention in the classroom.

 Crotty's choreographic work continues to be commissioned across the United States.
 This includes choreographic commissions at The University of Dayton (OH), Columbia College (SC) and California State University Sacramento.
 Most recently, Crotty was invited to present his dance theater work, "The Dead Tree," at the Breaking Ground Festival in Tempe, AZ.
 Additionally, his choreographic work, "P3," was chosen for Regional Gala Selection at the NW American College Dance Festival.

-Crotty is a current member of The National Dance Education Organization (NDEO), with previous years as a board member for The Utah Dance Education Organization (UDEO).
+Crotty is a current member of the National Dance Education Organization (NDEO) and a board member for the Utah Dance Education Organization (UDEO).

 American College Dance Association, Gala Selection for chorographic work, "P3"